 If you do not intend to remarry, you can get separated.
 Doing this ensures you can still take advantage of the spousal benefits of a retirement plan.

 Social security payments

 Staying married may help separated spouses recover higher amounts of social security payments.
-Starting at age 62, a separated spouse who has not remarried can receive social security benefits.
+Starting at 62, a separated spouse who has not remarried can receive social security benefits.
 Or they can receive 50% of what the ex-spouse is entitled to based on their work record.
 To receive social security benefits, you must have been married for at least ten years.

 While separated, any health care coverage maintained as a married couple will continue.
-This can be an enormous benefit, particularly if one spouse would have difficulty obtaining separate and affordable health care coverage on their own.
+This can be an enormous benefit, particularly if one spouse would have difficulty obtaining separate and affordable health care coverage independently.
 Note that a legal separation may have the same effect as a divorce for some employers, and health insurance benefits will not continue for the separated spouse.
 So it’s best to check with the relevant parties if you’d still be eligible for benefits if you decide to separate.

 2. Provides an Opportunity for Reconciliation